 My work considers the effective implementation of design methodologies and technologies in the broad area of custom medical device development.
 Through close collaboration with specialists in the UK NHS, I use technologies such as Computer Aided Design (CAD), 3D scanning and 3D printing to help plan complex medical procedures, design custom implants and develop body-worn prostheses.

-A mix of research project development and getting involved with practical cases
+My Typical Day: A mix of research project development and getting involved with practical cases

 Every day is different with a unique challenge.
 The work of my group involves running various research projects between the NHS, industry and other universities, developing new projects and undertaking cases.
 We see a wide range of clinical cases from across the country, most of them requiring surgery on the head.
 Typical cases include people who are having disease removed and the bony anatomy reconstructed or who’ve been involved in an accident and need surgery to correct injuries.
 We are also involved in a range of work centred around prosthetic devices for facial and body reconstruction.